Saddle fit for humans – does your saddle fit you?

-- Thigh rolls, knee blocks, etc. - these vary greatly between style of saddle (jumping, dressage) and even within particular design.
+- Thigh rolls, knee blocks, etc. – these vary greatly between the style of saddle (jumping, dressage) and even within a particular design.
 While most saddles have some sort of block or roll (either fixed or adjustable), you will need to decide what is best for your own body shape.

 - Stirrup bars – these influence that straight line from shoulders, hips, ankles.